 *CPS will give you an interpreter if you need one.

 When meeting with a CPS caseworker, try to speak calmly and clearly.
-Ask to have a trusted friend or relative with you.
+Ask to have a trusted friend or relative with you for moral support only.
 That person must not interfere with or be involved in the case.

 Generally, you should